How Diet and Exercise Have Greatly Improved My Multiple Sclerosis Symptoms

 The Internet became a huge resource for me after I got diagnosed.
 I began sharing my symptoms, feelings, and experiences with MS on Facebook and even started an MS blog of my own.
 Slowly but surely, I began educating myself about what it really means to live with this disease.
 The more educated I became, the more confident I felt.

-It was through online communities and my own research (not a DVD and pamphlet) that I learned how much of an impact diet and exercise can have when it comes to managing MS. For the next several years, I experimented with several different workouts and diet plans before finally finding what worked for me.
+While I didn't have a resource like MS Mindshift all those years ago, it was through online communities and my own research (not a DVD and pamphlet) that I learned how much of an impact things like diet and exercise can have when it comes to managing MS. For the next several years, I experimented with several different workouts and diet plans before finally finding what worked for me.
 (Related: Fitness Saved My Life: From MS Patient to Elite Triathlete)

 Fatigue is a major MS symptom, so I quickly realized I couldn’t do strenuous workouts.
 I also had to find a way to stay cool while working out since heat can easily trigger a flare-up.
 I eventually found that swimming was a great way for me to get my workout in, still cool, and still have the energy to do other things.